top of page

 Computer-Supported Coordinated Care / CareNet Display

-In this project, we investigated the many people who provide an elder with the care that they need to remain at home (i.e., "age in place").
-These people – often family, friends, and neighbors of the elder – comprise the elder's care network.
+In this project, we investigated the many people who provide an older adult with the care that they need to remain at home (i.e., "age in place").
+These people – often family, friends, and neighbors of the older adult – comprise the older adult's care network.
 Paid help, such as professional caregivers, doctors, nurses, pharmacists, and house cleaners, may also be involved.
-Care network members, particularly family, friends, and neighbors, face many challenges.
-For several of these members, caring for the elder is an important but secondary focus, as they have their own families, careers, and problems to manage.
+Care network members – particularly family, friends, and neighbors – face many challenges.
+For several of these members, caring for the older adult is an important but secondary focus, as they have their own families, careers, and problems to manage.

-The CareNet Display was our first prototype to help the local members of the elder's care network to provide the elder with care and coordinate care-related activities.
-It is an interactive digital picture frame, inspired in part by Georgia Tech's Digital Family Portrait, that augments a photograph of an elder with information about their daily life.
+The CareNet Display was our first prototype to help the local members of the older adult's care network to provide the older adult with care and coordinate care-related activities.
+It was an interactive digital picture frame, inspired in part by Georgia Tech's Digital Family Portrait, that augmented a photograph of an older adult with information about their daily life.

 We evaluated the CareNet Display prototype in a 3-week "Wizard of Oz"-style field study in the homes of several members of four different care networks in the Seattle Metropolitan Area.